BrianPulfer/PubMed-Namespacer/README.md

 https://www.nlm.nih.gov/databases/download/terms_and_conditions.html

 ## System requirements
 MacOS or Linux operating system.
 Python3 or greater.
-Internet connection and 200GB of free space on disk (if downloading database).
+Internet connection and 300 GB of free space on disk (if downloading database).

 ## Set-up